-- Other Corporate Expenses Other corporate expenses consists primarily of severance, facility action, and other costs.
+- Other Corporate Expenses Other corporate expenses consists primarily of impairment charges and severance, facility action, and other costs.
+Virtustream gross impairment charges of \$619 million and \$190 million were incurred during the first nine months of Fiscal 2020 and Fiscal 2019, respectively.
+See Note 8 of the Notes to the Condensed Consolidated Financial Statements for additional information on Virtustream impairment charges.
 Severance costs are primarily related to severance and benefits for employees terminated pursuant to cost savings initiatives.
 We continue to integrate owned and leased facilities and may incur additional costs as we seek opportunities for operational efficiencies.
 Other corporate expenses vary from period to period and are significantly impacted by the timing and nature of these events.
-Therefore, although we may incur these types of expenses in the future, we believe that eliminating these charges for purposes of calculating the non-GAAP financial measures presented below facilitates a more meaningful evaluation of our current operating performance and comparisons to our past operating performance.
-During the second quarter and first six months of Fiscal 2020, this category includes Virtustream gross impairment charges of \$619 million.
-See Note 8 of the Notes to the Condensed Consolidated Financial Statements for additional information on Virtustream impairment charges. - Fair Value Adjustments on Equity Investments Fair value adjustments on equity investments primarily consists of the gain (loss) on strategic investments, which includes the recurring fair value adjustments of investments in publicly-traded companies, as well as those in privately-held companies, which are adjusted for observable price changes, and to a lesser extent any potential impairments.
-Given the volatility in the ongoing adjustments to the valuation of these strategic investments, we believe that excluding these gains and losses for purposes of calculating non-GAAP net income presented below facilitates a more meaningful evaluation of our current operating performance and comparisons to our past operating performance. - Aggregate Adjustment for Income Taxes The aggregate adjustment for income taxes is the estimated combined income tax effect for the adjustments described above, as well as an adjustment for discrete tax items.
+Therefore, although we may incur these types of expenses in the future, we believe that eliminating these charges for purposes of calculating the non-GAAP financial measures presented below facilitates a more meaningful evaluation of our current operating performance and comparisons to our past operating performance. - Fair Value Adjustments on Equity Investments Fair value adjustments on equity investments primarily consists of the gain (loss) on strategic investments, which includes the recurring fair value adjustments of investments in publicly-traded companies, as well as those in privately-held companies, which are adjusted for observable price changes and, to a lesser extent, any potential impairments.
+Given the volatility in the ongoing adjustments to the valuation of these strategic investments, we believe that excluding these gains and losses for purposes of calculating non-GAAP net income presented below facilitates a more meaningful evaluation of our current operating performance and comparisons to our past operating performance. - Aggregate Adjustment for Income Taxes - The aggregate adjustment for income taxes is the estimated combined income tax effect for the adjustments described above, as well as an adjustment for discrete tax items.
 Due to the variability in recognition of discrete tax items from period to period, we believe that excluding these benefits or charges for purposes of calculating non-GAAP net income facilitates a more meaningful evaluation of our current operating performance and comparisons to our past operating performance.
 The tax effects are determined based on the tax jurisdictions where the above items were incurred.
-This category includes discrete tax benefits of \$405 million and \$4.5 billion, recorded in the first and second quarters of Fiscal 2020, respectively, for intra-entity asset transfers that were completed during the respective quarters.
+This category includes discrete tax benefits of \$4.9 billion recorded in the first nine months of Fiscal 2020 for intra-entity asset transfers, and \$305 million recorded in the third quarter of Fiscal 2020 related to an audit settlement.
 See Note 11 of the Notes to the Condensed Consolidated Financial Statements for additional information on our income taxes.